Semarang: Road

 Semarang is on the Indonesian National Route 1 road, which connects it to Merak and Ketapang (Banyuwangi).
 Indonesian National Route 14 toward Bawen starts here.
 Semarang has a toll road, the Semarang Toll Road.
 The city is connected to Solo by Semarang–Solo Toll Road.

 Semarang's largest bus terminals are Mangkang and Terboyo.
 The primary means of public transportation is by minibus, called "bis".
 Ojek (motorcycle taxis), Angkot (share-taxi) micro-buses, taxi-cabs plays vital role in public transportation of the city.
 Go-Jek and Grab have online taxi and Ojek services.

 Semarang is served by bus rapid transit called Trans Semarang, which operates in six routes.
 Perum DAMRI also serves in six designated routes in the city.

 Rail

 Semarang was connected to Surakarta (Solo) by a rail line in 1870.
 At present there are two large train stations in Semarang: Semarang Poncol and Semarang Tawang.
 Semarang is connected to Bandung, Jakarta, and Surabaya by inter-city train services.
 Kedungsepur commuter rail connects Semarang Poncol Station eastward to Ngrombo Station in Grobogan Regency.

 Air

-Semarang's Ahmad Yani International Airport is served by a number of operators including AirAsia, Citilink, Batik Air, Garuda Indonesia, and Lion Air which provide services to Jakarta, Bali, Kuala Lumpur, and Singapore.
+Semarang's Ahmad Yani International Airport is served by a number of operators.
 In 2018, the airport terminal was relocated to a new and much larger site; the old terminal continues to be used for government and military flights.